mz3/messenger-api/README.md

 \q
 ```

-A query logger can be enabled in `ormconfig.json`.
+Enable the SQL query logger can be enabled in `ormconfig.json`.

 ```json
 {